IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The reference window update contains two parts.
-One that reduces the reference window when congestion events (listed above) occur, and one part that continously increases the reference window.
+One that reduces the reference window when congestion events (listed above) occur, and one part that continuously increases the reference window.

 The following variables are defined: